achattaraj/Ksp_phase_separation/README.md

 </ul>
 <h2> 2.
 SpringSaLaD simulations </h2>
 <ul>
-    <li> SpringSaLaD models are built using the graphical user interface.
+    <li> SpringSaLaD models are built using the graphical user interface (GUI).
 The jar file and detailed tutorail can be found here https://vcell.org/ssalad. </li>
     <li> After defining the molecules and reaction rules, volume of the simulation box and simulation time (along with timestep and output inteval time) are set.
-File_08 is an example input file (for the "reference system") containing all the simulation details.
+File_08 is an example input file (for the "reference system") containing all the simulation details. </li>
+  <li> SpringSaLaD has funtionalities to launch the multiple simulations locally from the GUI.
+But due to the intensive computations, we run multiple simulations (file_09) in our hpc facility.
+File_11 is the numerical solver needed to execute such simulations.